ngruixin/tracker-analyzer/README.md

 ```
 python3 app_analyis.py <FILE PATH> <HOST IP>
 ```
-where <HOST IP> is the IP address of the device running the test.
+where FILE PATH is a path to the traffic capture and HOST IP is the IP address of the device running the test.

 Manually analyze the output to classify the type of user data sent.